-Medicine Hat discovered that Arkit’s software cut time spent on data management in half.
-Importantly, Arkit had saved the city 2 FTE staff positions.
-The bottom line, Arkit resulted in a 300% productivity boost.
+Medicine Hat discovered that Fieldshare’s software cut time spent on data management in half.
+Importantly, Fieldshare had saved the city 2 FTE staff positions.
+The bottom line, Fieldshare resulted in a 300% productivity boost.

 City employees were caught in an endless loop of emailing contractors for updated data and Medicine Hat was searching for a way to solve the staggering data management problem that was mounting as project data piled up.
 The city needed a better solution for managing their field projects as well as numerous contractors, consultants and field workers.

-In a few business days, Medicine Hat had historical well site data imported into Arkit.
-To ensure a smooth and successful transition, Arkit staff provided no cost help to Medicine Hat NGPR to migrate data to the new platform and to configure and customize the software interface to their preferred experience.
+In a few business days, Medicine Hat had historical well site data imported into Fieldshare.
+To ensure a smooth and successful transition, Fieldshare staff provided no cost help to Medicine Hat NGPR to migrate data to the new platform and to configure and customize the software interface to their preferred experience.

 – Environmental Coordinator, City of Medicine Hat